VSS Customization#

 • chunk_overlap_duration (Duration in seconds for overlap between adjacent chunks)

-• summary_duration (Live stream only - Duration in seconds of streaming video to generate summary for.
+• summary_duration (Live stream only - Duration in seconds of streaming video for wich to generate a summary.
 Summaries will be generated every summary_duration seconds)

 • prompt (VLM prompt)